I cover the migration crisis, general news sport and daily life.

 My dad subscribed to National Geographic at the beginning of 1980 and I was instantly hooked on photojournalism.
 But it was the issue dealing with the eruption of Mount St Helen's that sealed it for me.

 I learnt to photograph by shooting miles of film, devouring photography books and magazines, going to exhibitions, leafing through newspapers, and trying to imitate what I saw.
 After I won an award in a local photography competition, a magazine ran a short feature on me.
 The publishers were also an advertising agency and started giving me odd jobs here and there.

 My first assignment was shooting the interiors and exteriors of a hotel.
-Knowing now what that involves to do properly, I think they were nuts to give such a job to an absolute beginner.
-But I'm not complaining, it helped get me going.
+I think they were nuts to give such a job to an absolute beginner.
+But I'm not complaining, it helped me get started.

 I visited Uganda with an NGO on a field study trip concerning the Millennium Development Goals.
 I felt it was important to get a feel of the situation in Africa, since my home country of Malta has been so affected by immigration from there.
 Seeing the poverty and the desperate situation experienced by many people was a real eye opener.
 Since then I’ve been trying to return to Africa, visiting different countries, on an annual basis shooting for another NGO.

 I learnt a big lesson the hard way in Rome when I went to an assignment without my laptop and had to return to the bureau in order to file, and consequently I missed “the picture”.
 I learnt never to go anywhere without my laptop and the capability to file pictures on site.

 I respect all my colleagues at Reuters, many of whom are working and producing incredible bodies of work in circumstances infinitely more demanding than mine.

 No working day is like another, and by and large we're getting paid to practice our number one hobby.
 What could ever beat that?